jupemo/mongo-query/README.md

 # Improvements

-Logging - the application right now does not log, logs is an important topic, the application should log the request/responses and important executions, this can be done using Sl4J and LogBack
+**Logging** - the application right now does not log, logs is an important topic, the application should log the request/responses and important executions, this can be done using Sl4J and LogBack

+**Docker** - The Java application is not running in the docker, include a Dockerfile and de java application inside the docker-compose.

+**Data initialization** - The data initialization could be done calling the API directly, the API give me some problems and I decided not tu call the API, because I didn't to depend on an external endpoint that can done the application to fail.

 # Decisions

 In order to improve the efficiency of the application I make the following decisions.

 - **Make quoteAuthor indexable**
 - **Pageable responses**

+# Test reports

+The test can be run using `./mvnw verify`
+The tests report are generated inside report/target/site/index.hml